-As with Rubicon and Buck Island Reservoirs, the primary purpose of the Gerle Creek Reservoir is diversion of high spring flow and water re-diverted from upstream UARP facilities via the Gerle Canal to Robbs Peak Reservoir and then to Robbs Peak Powerhouse on Union Valley Reservoir.
+As with Rubicon and Buck Island Reservoirs, the primary purpose of the Gerle Creek Reservoir is diversion of high spring flow and water diversion from upstream UARP facilities via the Gerle Canal to Robbs Peak Reservoir and then to Robbs Peak Powerhouse on Union Valley Reservoir.
 There are no storage rights at Gerle Creek Reservoir.
-Water is released downstream from Gerle Creek Dam by either passing over the spillway or through one remote controlled 10" diameter, knife valve, low-level outlet, which has a capacity of about 16 cfs at full pool.
+Water is released downstream from Gerle Creek Dam by either passing over the spillway or through one remote controlled 10" diameter, knife valve, low-level outlet, which has a capacity of ~16 cfs at full pool.

-Water surface elevation in Gerle Reservoir will be maintained at as high an elevation as practicable, and with a minimum of fluctuation, from May 1 to September 10 of each year in order to provide maximum recreational benefits, including accessibility and the ability to angle from the fishing pier.
-If it is anticipated the reservoir will be drawn down below 5,225 feet during this time period, the USFS, SWRCB, United States Fish and Wildlife Service (USFWS) and California Department of Fish and Wildlife (CDFW) shall be consulted following the direction in Condition 5.H.
+Water surface elevation in Gerle Reservoir is maintained at as high an elevation as practicable, and with a minimum of fluctuation, from May 1 to September 10 of each year in order to provide maximum recreational benefits, including accessibility and the ability to angle from the fishing pier.
+If it is anticipated the reservoir will be drawn down below 5,225 feet during this time period, the USFS, SWRCB, United States Fish and Wildlife Service (USFWS) and CDFW shall be notified following the direction in Condition 5.H.
 (Interim Modifications), below.
 In addition, the reservoir level at Gerle Creek Reservoir shall be maintained at an elevation that allows fish passage into Gerle Creek from August through October.